mattsilber/imageloader/readme.md

 For more information about the android-gif-drawable library created by koral--, click [here](https://github.com/koral--/android-gif-drawable).

-To load a gif, create a GifRequest the same way you would any other ImageRequest in this library.
+To load a gif, create an ImageRequest the same way you would any other request in this library:

     new ImageRequest(context, myImageView)
         .setTargetUrl("http://site.com/my_gif.gif") // <-- load from web